 If you didn’t make the necessary changes at the time, there’s a reasonable chance that you’re not connecting with your target audience effectively.

 4. Your Brand No Longer Represents What You’re About

-Social attitudes, consumer habits and the politics of the market economy are constantly shifting.
-Whether it’s your brand name, your logo or the language you use in your marketing communications, getting left behind by a changing world has been the death knell for many companies over the years.
+Social attitudes, consumer habits, and the politics of the market economy are continually shifting.
+Whether it’s your brand name, your logo, or the language you use in your marketing communications, getting left behind by a changing world has been the death knell for many companies over the years.

 While some detailed investigative work may be needed to get to the bottom of this problem, there will be some anecdotal evidence of this phenomenon.
 For example, social media comments and reactions related to your marketing initiatives should be continually monitored.
-This anecdotal data pinpoints any potential disconnect between what you think your company is about and how your customers perceive you.
+This empirical data pinpoint any potential disconnect between what you think your company is about and how your customers perceive you.

 5. Brand Strategy Is All About the Customer

 The essence of an effective brand strategy is all about how you want your company to be perceived by consumers.
 Get to know your typical customers in detail, and engineer your brand from there.
-If you’re not sure whether your brand reflects the needs and preferences of your customer, a professional brand audit will tell you all you need to know.
+If you’re not sure whether your brand reflects the needs and preferences of your customer, a professional brand audit from a branding agency will tell you all you need to know.